The Amazon rainforest: the world's most important ecosystem

 - The protection of large, contiguous areas of rainforest in selected parts of the Amazon.

-- Territorial corridor for indigenous peoples in voluntary isolation in northwestern Peru
+- The Territorial Corridor of 9 contiguous indigenous peoples in northwestern Peru

-- Management of contiguous territories and protected areas in northeastern Brazil
+- Management of contiguous territories and protected areas in northeastern Brazilian Amazon

-In these areas we are working exert influence on the authorities to establish new indigenous territories.
-Where territories have already been established, we provide assistance to the indigenous communities in the sustainable management of the territories; improved living standards; perpetuation of their territorial protections and ensuring that their rights are respected.
+In these areas, we are working exert influence on the authorities to establish new indigenous territories.
+Where territories have already been established, we provide assistance to the indigenous and other local communities to ensure the sustainable management of the territories, improved living standards, perpetuation of their territorial protections, and ensuring that their rights are respected.

 A lush green home

-The Amazon rainforest is home to more than 30 million people.
-Some 1.6 million of these Amazon dwellers are indigenous, and they belong to more than 400 different indigenous groups.
+The Amazon rainforest may be home to some 30 million people.
+Some 1.6 million of these inhabitants are indigenous, and they belong to more than 400 different indigenous groups.
 Some are isolated tribes who choose to avoid contact with the outside world.

-Over thousands of years, the indigenous population of the Amazon has managed, protected and enriched the rainforest while being a fully integrated part of it.
-Today, indigenous peoples have established their own organisations in all nine countries of the Amazon region.
-The indigenous movement plays an important role in the battle over the survival of this unique forest.
+Over thousands of years, the indigenous population of the Amazon has managed, protected, and enriched the rainforest while being a fully integrated part of it.
+Today, indigenous peoples have established their own organizations in all nine countries of the Amazon region.
+The indigenous movements play an essential role in the battle over this unique forest.

 Deforestation and destruction

-It has taken nature millions of years to create the Amazon rainforest, yet people have destroyed large parts of it in only a few generations.
-We began eating into the forest when South America's modern states emerged.
-Since the 1950s, the Amazon rainforest has entirely lost 18 percent of its original forest cover, and up to 50 percent of the forest has been partially destroyed.
+It has taken nature millions of years to create the Amazon rainforest, yet humans have destroyed large parts of it in only a few generations.
+Humans began damaging the forest when South America's modern states emerged.
+Since the 1950s, the Amazon rainforest has lost 18 percent of its original forest cover, and up to 28 percent of the remaining forest has been partially destroyed.
 This is mainly due to:

-- A need for more space to practice agriculture and cattle ranching
+- Expansion of industrial agriculture and cattle ranching

 - Oil and gas production